SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 ## conclusion

-Although the first world war toppled long-standing monarchies
+Although the first world war toppled long-standing monarchies and saw the victory of democratic western powers, the

 ## sources